-In my seminars, I speak about reflection as a self-care tool, because it’s nice to invite the quiet in, calm the mind, and reflect about your life.
+In my workshops, I speak about reflection as a self-care tool, because it’s nice to invite the quiet in, calm the mind, and reflect about your life.
 Reflection is an important tool that often gets neglected.
 Without reflection, how would you know if you are heading in the right direction or if you really do like your job?
 There’s no one else to tell you the answer except you, but that inner voice gets silenced more often than necessary.

 Nonstop calls and emails before and after work, busy days connected to the computer or spent with clients can produce employees who might be burnt out or heading there soon.
 When we have little down time, our minds don’t shut down or relax or simply reflect.
 And then we wonder why we end up where we do, as if we have been moving so fast our decisions were unconscious rather than carefully thought out with as much insight as possible.

 Ponder this thought for just a moment: How do you even know about joy or satisfaction at work if you have little actual time to think about it?

 Today, I challenge you to find the quiet time for reflection.
 For some of us, it might mean getting up ten minutes early to have coffee alone and think.
 It might mean you leave the iPod behind when you hike so you can have time to mentally process your life.

 Find the time and then ask yourself: